brunobord/stardrifter/stardrifter/advanced.md

 > I sent them a last call before re-entering Hyperspace: "I told you...
 You
 > should have accepted my offer".

+Your imagination and creativity is the limit.
+Why not publishing these story bits on a weblog? make an ebook, share it with everyone?
+Don't be shy, don't be afraid.
+Since Stardrifter is under the terms of a very permissive Creative Commons License, you are *already* allowed to make this kind of derivative work.

+## Two players

+Stardrifter is meant to be a solo game.
+But you can play it head-to-head if you like.
+You can chose one player to be the Stardrifter, and the other one to represent "the Universe", i.e. *everything else*: other traders, Events, Ennemies.
+The other player can generate Worlds, too.
+Then it's the first player's choice to act as necessary.

+Why not Roleplaying scenes, from time to time?
+When you have to Negociate for merchandise, for example...

 [galaxy]: ../galaxy/